TeachMeInc/SWAG-SDK/platforms/docs/unity/installation.md

 Once the `SWAG` prefab is added to your scene, click on the game object to configure the `SWAG` component in the editor panel.

 ::: info
-You can view a full list of the configuration options available [here](/unity/script-reference/AddictingGames/SWAGConfig)
+You can view a full list of the configuration options available [here](/unity/script-reference/Shockwave/SWAGConfig)
 :::

-### For AddictingGames.com

-If your game is for [AddictingGames.com](https://www.addictinggames.com):

-1. Choose the `Addicting Games` provider under the **SDK** header.
-2. Enter your game's API Key under the **Addicting Games** header.

 ### For Shockwave.com<sup>*</sup>